Shabbir Khan elected as President, Motaher re-elected as SG of BMCCI

 The election results of the new Board were announced on 22 December by the Election Commission in the 22nd Annual General Meeting of the BMCCI at a city hotel, said a press release.

-Md Anwar Shahid, Managing Director of Shimex International Ltd. was elected as Senior Vice President.
-M Riyaaz Rasheed, Chief Financial Officer of Robi Axiata Limited and Mahbubul Alam, Director and Chief Operating Officer of Quasem Food Products Limited were elected as Vice Presidents respectively.
+Md.
+Anwar Shahid, Managing Director of Shimex International Ltd. elected as Senior Vice President.
+M Riyaaz Rasheed, Chief Financial Officer of Robi Axiata Limited, and Mahbubul Alam, Director and Chief Operating Officer of Quasem Food Products Limited elected as Vice Presidents respectively.

-Rubaiyat Ahsan, managing director of ALLIANT Limited, and Sifat Ahmed Chaudhuri, Director of Wingspeed Propellers Ltd. were elected as Joint Secretary Generals.
-Shahriar Taha, Managing Director of Remex Corporation Ltd. was elected as Treasurer for the same period.
+Rubaiyat Ahsan, Managing Director of ALLIANT Limited, and Sifat Ahmed Chaudhuri, Director of Wingspeed Propellers Ltd. elected as Joint Secretary Generals.
+Shahriar Taha, Managing Director of Remex Corporation Ltd. elected as Treasurer for the same period.